Characteristics of Business: Significant of Business

 - Making innovations and improvements in goods and services; and

-- Making use of available resources in the best possible manner.
+- Make use of available resources in the best possible manner.

 (B) Social objectives of the business are: